cially/cially/README.md

 #### Website
 1. Clone the `./cially-webserver` directory where you want the Website Code to run on
 2. Rename `.env.example` file to `.env` and replace each value.
 There are instructions for each variable so you will know what to change
-3. Run `npm run build` to build the website.
+3. Run `npm run build` to build the website or `npm run dev` to start a local development server.

 > [!TIP]
 > If you are using a VPS (or any other kind of machine to run all the services 24/7) you should use Docker for easier setup.
 Manual installation is not really suggested for beginners.